Itsfoss0/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - [X] What are dictionaries and how to use them
 - [X] When to use dictionaries versus lists or sets
 - [X] What is a key in a dictionary
+- [X] How to iterate over a dictionary
+- [X] What is a lambda function
+- [X] What are the map, reduce and filter functions